Use a Bounding Box to Zoom In on Your Map

 Now it's time to tune the awesome zip-code map you created to get a better visualization.
 Ideally, you can zoom in on the areas for which you have data.
 Instead of a map that includes all of the geometry encoded in the GeoJSON, we want a map based on a subset of that geometry.

-Bounding boxes redefine the area of the map to display by delimiting the boundaries of the new area using coordinates.
+A bounding box redefines the area of the map to display by delimiting the boundaries of the new area using coordinates.
 The trick is figuring out the correct coordinates.

 For the geographical map of zip-code areas, the coordinates of every shape encoded in the GeoJSON are simply longitude and latitude coordinates.
 Finding the longitude and latitude of an area of the map that includes only the relevant area of the map requires a tool that can display those coordinates on the map itself.